• Travel

 I’m sure reading about these great award redemptions already has you planning your next beach vacation.
 However, what if you don’t have enough Avios points to book your trip today?
 Don’t worry, Avios points are one of the easiest point currencies to earn.
 They are a transfer partner with both Chase and American Express, so there are several options to earn the points you need.
 Keep in mind that each of the Chase cards mentioned below is subject to the infamous 5/24 rule.

 The easiest way to get Avios points into your account is by transferring them from a credit card that partners with British Airways.
 Both Chase and American Express allow you to transfer your points at a 1:1 ratio.
-My favorite Chase card that has transferable points is the Chase Sapphire Preferred® card.
-New card members will earn 60,000 bonus points after spending $4,000 within the first 3 months of opening their account.
-If you’re a frequent traveler, I also like the Chase Sapphire Reserve® card.
+My favorite Chase card card_name card. bonus_miles_full If you’re a frequent traveler, I also like the card_name.

-Another option to consider is the American Express Gold card.
-You will earn membership rewards points with each purchase that can also be transferred to British Airways at a 1:1 ratio.
-If you’re considering this card, new card members will earn 60,000 points after spending $4,000 within 6 months of their account being opened.
-You can learn how to apply for the card here.
+Another option to consider is the card_name.
+You will earn membership rewards points with each purchase that can also be transferred to British Airways at a 1:1 ratio. bonus_miles_full Terms apply.

-The last option is the British Airways Visa Signature card that allows you to earn Avios points with every purchase.
-If you live near an American Airlines hub and travel with them frequently, this could also be a good option.
-Right now, new card members will earn 50,000 Avios points after spending $3,000 within the first three months of opening their account.
+The last option is the card_name that allows you to earn Avios points with every purchase.
+If you live near an American Airlines hub and travel with them frequently, this could also be a good option. bonus_miles_full

 Bottom Line